seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I take to-day a wife, and my election
 Is led on in the conduct of my will;
 My will enkindled by mine eyes and ears,
-Two traded pilots ‘twixt the dangerous shores
+Two traded pilots 'twixt the dangerous shores
 Of will and judgment: how may I avoid,
 Although my will distaste what it elected,
 The wife I chose? there can be no evasion
 To blench from this and to stand firm by honour:
 We turn not back the silks upon the merchant,
-When we have soil’d them, nor the remainder viands
+When we have soil'd them, nor the remainder viands
 We do not throw in unrespective sieve,
 Because we now are full.
 It was thought meet
 Paris should do some vengeance on the Greeks:
 Your breath of full consent bellied his sails;
 The seas and winds, old wranglers, took a truce
-And did him service: he touch’d the ports desired,
+And did him service: he touch'd the ports desired,
 And for an old aunt whom the Greeks held captive,
 He brought a Grecian queen, whose youth and freshness
-Wrinkles Apollo’s, and makes stale the morning.
+Wrinkles Apollo's, and makes stale the morning.
 Why keep we her? the Grecians keep our aunt:
 Is she worth keeping? why, she is a pearl,
-Whose price hath launch’d above a thousand ships,
+Whose price hath launch'd above a thousand ships,
-And turn’d crown’d kings to merchants.
+And turn'd crown'd kings to merchants.
-If you’ll avouch ’twas wisdom Paris went–
+If you'll avouch 'twas wisdom Paris went--
-As you must needs, for you all cried ’Go, go,’--
+As you must needs, for you all cried 'Go, go,'--
-If you’ll confess he brought home noble prize–
+If you'll confess he brought home noble prize--
-As you must needs, for you all clapp’d your hands
+As you must needs, for you all clapp'd your hands
-And cried ‘Inestimable!’--why do you now
+And cried 'Inestimable!'--why do you now
 The issue of your proper wisdoms rate,
 And do a deed that fortune never did,
 Beggar the estimation which you prized
 Richer than sea and land?
 O, theft most base,
-That we have stol’n what we do fear to keep!
+That we have stol'n what we do fear to keep!
-But, thieves, unworthy of a thing so stol’n,
+But, thieves, unworthy of a thing so stol'n,
 That in their country did them that disgrace,
 We fear to warrant in our native place!